• HELLO.

 I currently hold the position of Associate Professor of Economics at the Poole College of Management, NC State.

 I use theoretical models to study the impact of strategic interaction in different areas of economics, namely industrial organization, environmental economics and financial economics.
-I am currently setting up a team of transdisciplinary researchers to shape groundbreaking research on the economics of the digital society.
 I am affiliated with the Ostrom Workshop at Indiana University and I am a research affiliate at the Lisbon School of Economics and Management of the University of Lisbon and the UECE Research Center.

 Prior to this position, I served as Associate Professor of Economics at Indiana University.